gatling/gatling/src/sphinx/http/http_protocol.rst

 HTTP Protocol
 #############

-HTTP is the main protocol Gatling targets, so that's where we place most of our efforts.
+HTTP is the main protocol Gatling targets, so that's where we place most of our effort.

 Gatling HTTP allows you to load test web applications, web services or websites.
-It supports HTTP and HTTPS with almost every existing features of common browsers such as caching, cookies, redirect, etc.
+It supports HTTP and HTTPS with almost every existing feature of common browsers such as caching, cookies, redirect, etc.

 However, Gatling **is not a browser**: it won't run Javascript, won't apply CSS styles and trigger CSS background-images download, won't react to UI events, etc.
-Gatling works on the HTTP protocol level.
+Gatling works at the HTTP protocol level.

 Bootstrapping
 =============